XaviTorello/OS-health-check/README.md

  -D define a delay for the execution of **each** check
     //-D5 will wait 5secs between the execution of each check

- -C get the results from cache (last execution results)
+ -c get the results from cache (last execution results)
 ```